How to Reuse Heater Motor Metal Fan Blades

-The plastic bushing consists of two separate parts, the top half features a built in key to lock the blade, and the bottom half to keep the the upper bushing from coming off the blade by pressing into it.
+The plastic bushing consists of two separate parts, the top half features a built-in key to lock the blade, and the bottom half to keep the upper bushing from coming off the blade by pressing into it.

 You can clean up the blade, but be very gentle with an aluminum blade: It’s very easy to deform the blade.